 This year’s event will be held at 99 Northside Drive, adjacent to Mercedes-Benz Stadium.
 Throughout the city of Atlanta, events leading up to the big day commence on Wednesday, April 18 at Slice Pizza in downtown Atlanta, where organizers will oversee a special edition of the wildly popular event Hip-Hop Trivia party from 9 p.m. to 2 a.m. on Thursday, April 19.
 Organizers and volunteers will also provide help to the homeless as a part of the offshoot entity Cali Cares.
 A pre-party concert is set for Friday, April 20.
 On Saturday, April 21, attendees are expected to arrive between the hours of 10 a.m. to 1 p.m. for the Cali Picnic where food, car show will take place from 2 to 4:00 p.m.

-Here, we speak with TCP organizer, founding member and Cali transplant N. Ali Early.
+Here, we speak with TCP organizer and Cali transplant N. Ali Early.

 How did you arrive at this career choice?
 Was it a deliberate decision or a gradual and natural evolution?

 Interestingly enough, I got my start in the entertainment industry via rolling out UrbanStyle Weekly.
 I cut my teeth as a writer, eventually began working as a media consultant to a variety of magazines and finally transitioned to brand marketing.
 It took awhile, so I would say it was gradual in that sense, but natural, in that I didn’t really see it coming – or force it in any way.
 My decision to work with people that remain in tow was kind of guided by the circumstances that shaped each working experience in my portfolio.

 What separates you from others in your field?
 What is unique to the experience that you create?